Biodiversity and Orkney Islands Council

 Separate guidance is due to be published by Scottish Government for national and major scale developments, including those requiring Environmental Impact Assessment.
 Meantime, if applicants have queries about how to address biodiversity policy requirements in applications for national and major scale developments in Orkney, they should email firstname.lastname@example.org

 It is well publicised that the world is living in a climate and nature emergency.
 The Scottish Government’s Scottish Biodiversity Strategy 2022-2045 sets out a range of actions and objectives to safeguard and improve Scotland’s biodiversity.
 As part of their biodiversity duty, public bodies should seek to contribute to the Scottish Biodiversity Strategy actions where locally relevant.

 Local authorities can contribute to biodiversity conservation; as land managers and planning authorities they can help identify and minimise potential harmful effects on biodiversity and encourage positive action to conserve and enhance it.
 Across a range of functions there are also opportunities for education, community engagement, projects and initiatives that can deliver significant benefits for biodiversity through awareness raising and direct action.

 The Nature Conservation (Scotland) Act 2004 places a duty on all public bodies, including Orkney Islands Council, to further the conservation of biodiversity in the course of carrying out their responsibilities.
-This is commonly known as the ‘Biodiversity Duty’.
-In complying with the Biodiversity Duty public bodies must have regard to the Scottish Biodiversity Strategy.
+This is commonly referred to as the ‘biodiversity duty’.
+In complying with the biodiversity duty, public bodies must have regard to the Scottish Biodiversity Strategy.

 The Wildlife and Natural Environment (Scotland) Act 2001 places a further obligation on public bodies to provide a publicly available report, every three years, on the actions undertaken to comply with the biodiversity duty.